AI in Design & Marketing

 Scriptwriting with Natural Language Models

-Users can generate complete video scripts through Tools such as ChatGPT and Jasper by supplying basic inputs such as keywords, product descriptions, or campaign objectives.
+Users can generate complete video scripts using tools like ChatGPT and Jasper by supplying basic inputs, such as keywords, product descriptions, or campaign objectives.

 Voiceovers with Human-Like Emotions